Call for a Free Case Review 877-960-1702

 Contact A Bronx Personal Injury Lawyer Today

-The Law Offices of Ivan M. Diamond fully dedicate ourselves to our clients, who are injured accident victims just like you.
+Ivan Diamond Bronx Personal Injury Attorney fully dedicate ourselves to our clients, who are injured accident victims just like you.
 If you’re wondering about your options following a serious injury, look no further.
 We’re here to stand up for your rights to insurance companies and fight for the full financial recovery you deserve.
 Contact us today to learn more!

 If you were injured due to someone else’s negligence or medical malpractice, or if you have lost a family member in a wrongful death, act quickly.
 The law limits the time you have to file a claim.
 The insurance companies on the other side begin investigating immediately and they won’t hesitate to challenge your rights at every turn.
 They may even pressure you to accept a settlement worth far less than what you deserve.